-Based upon our review of the statements contained in Exhibit 2, we believe that the University is achieving compliance with the Standards and taking action to avoid governance-related problems in intercollegiate athletics.
+Based upon our review of the statements contained in Exhibit 2 and instances of potential noncompliance contained in Exhibit 3, we believe that the University is achieving compliance with the Standards and taking action to avoid governance-related problems in intercollegiate athletics.
 The University will remain vigilant regarding continuing compliance, and will report any revisions to its Standards document to the Conference within thirty days of the adoption of any such revision.

-Junifer Musskin 1/11/2023
+Junifer Musskin 1/26/2024

 Jennifer Mnookin, Chancellor (date)

-DecuSigned by: 1/11/2023
+DocuSigned by: 1/26/2024

 Chris McIntosh, Director of Athletics (date)

-Ann Marie Sheely 1/13/2023
+Ann Marie Sheely 1/26/2024

 Ann Sheehy, Athletic Board Chair (date)